Diagoras of Rhodes: Biography

 Diagoras descended from Damagetus, king of Ialysus and, on his mother's side from Messenian hero and king Aristomenes.
 Diagoras was victor in boxing twice in the Olympic games, four times in the Isthmian, twice in the Nemean, and once at least in the Pythian Games.
 The fame of Diagoras and his descendants was celebrated by Pindar (Olympian Odes VII).
 A local soccer club, Diagoras F.C., and the Rhodes International Airport, "Diagoras" are named after him.

 His three sons were Olympic champions.
 The oldest son, Damagetos, won the pankration in 452 and 448 BC.
 Akousílaos, the second son, won the boxing in 448 BC.
 The two celebrated their victory by carrying their father around the stadion on their shoulders, cheered loudly by the spectators.
-This was considered the peak of happiness that a human being could experience, achieving great glory and yet having this glory matched or even surpassed by one's own children.
-Legend has it that during Diagoras' triumphant ovation on the shoulders of his sons, a spectator shouted: "Die, Diagoras; you will not ascend to Olympus besides", the meaning being that he has reached the highest honor possible for a man.
+Legend has it that during Diagoras' triumphant ovation on the shoulders of his sons, a spectator shouted: "Die, Diagoras; you will not ascend to Olympus besides"- meaning being that he has reached the highest honor possible for a man- at which point, Diagoras would immediately pass away.

 His youngest son, Dorieus, was even more successful than his brothers.

 According to another legend revived by Pausanias, Diagoras' daughter Kallipáteira ("she of the beautiful father") was the only lay woman to enter the Olympic Games.
 Excepting the priestess of Demeter, all women were banned from watching because athletes performed in the nude.
 Kallipateira's son Peisírrhodos as well as her nephew Euklēs had both won in the Olympic Games, when she decided to sneak into the crowd disguised as a man.
 She was discovered and brought before the Hellanodíkai (judges of the games) to be tried for sacrilege on pain of death; there she proclaimed that if any woman could ever be allowed to defy the ban, it was she, having had a father, three brothers, a son and a nephew achieve victory eight times.
 The judges were awed and she was acquitted.
 However according to Pausanias a law was passed that future trainers should strip before entering the arena.

 Similarly, Chilon of Sparta also supposedly died of joy the day when his son gained the prize for boxing at the Olympic games.